davedoesdev/pub-keystore/README.md

 > Close the store and destroy its backing database.
 This will delete all public keys!

+For SQLite- and PostgreSQL-backed databases, this deletes the keys but doesn't destroy the database.

 **Parameters:**

-- `{Function} [cb]` Function to call once the database has been destoyed.
+- `{Function} [cb]` Function to call once the database has been destroyed.
 It will receive the following arguments:
   - `{Object} err` If an error occurred then details of the error, otherwise `null`.

 <sub>Go: [TOC](#tableofcontents) | [PubKeyStore.prototype](#toc_pubkeystoreprototype)</sub>